avdstaaij/aecpp/README.md

 the environment variable `$TERM`.
 View `aecpp.h` for the values of `$TERM` that AEC++ considers ansi-escape-code-supporting.

+To improve performance, AEC++ does not check whether the output stream is connected to a terminal for every printed escape code.
+Instead, it checks this only once, at the start of the program.
+This is not a problem in the vast majority of use cases.
+However, if you do somehow change the targets of the standard output streams at runtime, you can call `aec::checkIfOutputStreamsAreTerminals` to make AEC++ re-check them.
+The length of that function name should serve as an indication of how unlikely it is that you need it :).

 ## Additional examples

 Additional example code can be found in